Qyutou/hsft/README.md

 ## Configuration

 The configuration file is `app/Config.hs`.
+Explanations of every field can be found in that file.

 After changing configuration file you need to recompile the application: